Jordan B. Westcott

 Research

-My research focuses on structural and individual factors that impact mental health and mental healthcare access for marginalized populations, especially LGBTQIA+ people, older adults, and LGBTQIA+ older people.
-I am especially interested in how people in these communities access and benefit from mental health services like counseling.
-Older adults, LGBTQIA+ people, and LGBTQIA+ older adults have unmet mental health needs and face unique barriers to accessing services like counseling.
+The aim of my research is to create a world where all people have access to effectively, high-quality, and culturally sustaining mental healthcare when and where they need it.
+My research primarily focuses on mental health needs and mental healthcare access among LGBTQ+ communities, older adults, and intersections therein.
+These populations have unmet mental health needs that could be effectively addressed through intervention like counseling, and individuals and families within these communities face unique barriers to accessing and benefiting from services.
 Using a community-engaged approach, I hope to address unequal access to mental healthcare for these populations by addressing barriers to services and enhancing availability of culturally responsive, effective mental healthcare in the eastern Tennessee area and beyond.
 I also research counselor advocacy as an avenue for addressing structural factors that negatively impact mental health outcomes and mental healthcare access for these and other marginalized populations.
+My active research at present focuses on LGBTQ+ older adults’ healthcare needs in Knox county and surrounding areas, counselor enrollment in the Medicare program, and interdisciplinary and intergenerational approaches to serving older adults in Knoxville and surrounding areas.

 Specialized Expertise